Knogds/washingmachine/README.md

 See it in action:
 https://www.youtube.com/watch?v=UbFBQqC3rqQ

-To understand the code: everything happens in
+To understand the code, everything happens in:

 washingmachine.c: systick handler.